 Located inside the World of Reptiles, a Mother’s Nursing room is found between the Frog Conservation Lab and Aquatic Gallery.

 Strollers and wheelchairs can be rented for the day on a first-come, first-serve basis.
-They can be found outside the Zoo’s Gift Shop at the Stroller Shack, located just outside the shop.
+They can be rented from the Zoo’s Gift Shop or at the Stroller Shack, located just outside the shop.

 All costs are for the entire day.

 Fountains are flowing daily June through Labor Day and will be turned off during inclement weather.